Turkey cancels $3.4 billion missile defence system tender - official

 Turkey had given mixed messages on whether it was planning to integrate the system with NATO infrastructure or not and U.S. and European allies has wanted Turkey to use a system that is compatible with NATO's air defence.

 During the tender, U.S. firm Raytheon put in an offer with its Patriot missile defence system.
-Franco-Italian group Eurosam, owned by the multinational European missile maker MBDA and France's Thales TCFP.PA, came second in the tender.
+Franco-Italian group Eurosam, owned by the multinational European missile maker MBDA and France's Thales, came second in the tender.

-(Reporting by Orhan Coskun; Writing by Humeyra Pamuk; Editing by Nick Tattersall and Jonny Hogg)
+(Reporting by Orhan Coskun; Additional reporting by Michael Martina in Beijing; Writing by Humeyra Pamuk; Editing by Nick Tattersall and Jonny Hogg)